jentsang/hotdog-predictor/README.md

 In your browser (make sure there are no other instances of jupyterlab open)

-Or if you installed and executed the environment execute
+Or if you installed and executed the environment execute `jupyter lab` in the terminal by typing:

 ```
 jupyter lab